ConnerMcCarthy/chatgpt-integration/README.md

 # llm-exploration
-ChatGPT integration with python, json and the google cloud API
+ChatGPT integration with python, json, and the google cloud API

 App Goals: